 Nose breathing is a more natural way to breathe, but requires much practice to master.
 The ancient Central American Mail Runners were said to run with rocks or water in their mouths.
 Try this and you will quickly see that it is impossible to do unless you breathe only through the nose.
 Nose breathing drives air into the lower lobes of the lungs more efficiently where it activates calming nerve receptors, and a wealth of vascularized lung alveoli that max out respiratory efficiency.
 (1) In the long run it makes exercise easier and healthier.

 Mouth breathing or “huffing and puffing” triggers upper chest receptors, where the majority of fight or flight receptors predominate.
 They are great for running away from a bear, but very stressful and degenerative over time.
 (1) Being chased by a bear gets old!

 Perhaps because of the excessive and chronic stress we live under and basically no breath training during childhood, we have become really lousy breathers.
 Learning how to become a nasal breather during exercise helps train the body to handle a variety of life stressors without triggering the degenerative, fat-storing, sugar-craving, anxiety-producing, sleep-preventing, exercise-hating emergency response!

 Go for a walk and count your steps for each complete nasal inhale and exhale.
 Watch how, as you become an accomplished nasal breather, you will steadily increase your steps per breath.
 Your goal: 10 steps for the inhale and 10 steps for the exhale.
-For more nasal breathing tips, please read my articles and watch my video (above) on Nasal Breathing Exercise Techniques.
+For more nose breathing tips, please read my articles and watch my video (above) on Nose Breathing Exercise Techniques.